rhildred/rhildred.github.io.20170718/courses/MB215/openUp.md

 After some time, maintenance costs will accelerate as attempts continue to keep the system responsive to user needs.

-At some point, these maintenancecosts become excessive, indicating that it may be time to start the entire SDLC again.
+At some point, these maintenance costs become excessive, indicating that it may be time to start the entire SDLC again.

 ![/notes](slidenoteend://)